 Abstract

 Data cubes for geospatial information provide the means to integrate observations and other types of geospatial data for use in multiple applications through simplified access and efficient analytics.
-Using the geospatial Coverages data structure, this Community Practice defines requirements for a geospatial data cube infrastructure and guidelines for enhancements and extensions to the basic core.
+Using the Geospatial Coverages data structure, this Community Practice defines requirements for a geospatial coverages data cube infrastructure and guidelines for enhancements and extensions to the basic core.

 Keywords